suomela/types3/README.md

 ## Sample data

-See [types3-examples](https://github.com/suomela/types3-examples) for some sample data.
-Download the data set and explore it with `types3-ui`, e.g. as follows:
+To explore the sample data set that we have in `sample-data`, try:

-    ./types3-ui ../types3-examples/ceec.json
+    ./types3-ui sample-data/ceec.json

 ## Author